 So who wins on price?

-GetResponse offers very large discounts if you pay upfront for one or two years: 18% and 30% respectively.
+GetResponse offers an 18% discount if you subscribe to an annual plan.
 On top of this, the company often runs time-limited promotional discounts, like this one.

 There’s also a 30% to 50% discount available to nonprofits (with the more generous discount being available if you display the GetResponse logo on your website and allow GetResponse to market you as a partner).